 Miniaturization continues to shrink the size of the average PC.
 What once required several rooms can now fit in your pocket.
 And while most people think of smartphones or tablets as examples of small, modern electronics, desktops also deserve mention.

 There’s a new category, the mini-PC, that’s becoming popular.
-Early variants, like the Apple Mac Mini and Inspiron Zino HD, have been well received, but now the formula has been improved with the introduction of fanless systems.
+Early variants, like the Apple Mac Mini (UK) and Inspiron Zino HD, have been well received, but now the formula has been improved with the introduction of fanless systems.
 Tiny, silent and often inexpensive, these miniature wonders save space without eating into your bank account.

 Compulab, sold under the name Tiny Green PC in Europe, makes a broad range of small, fanless computers.
 The company’s mainstream product is the Fit-PC4, which is only 37 millimeters thick and no larger than 190 millimeters in any other dimension, which makes it one of the smallest fanless PCs around.